palashmon/learn-vue2/README.md

 ### Day 6: 2 Nov 2017

 - [x] Learned about how we can use the `v-for` directive to [render a list][v-for-list] of items based on an array, object and template.
+- [x] Worked on a small assignment to create a small game using all VueJS concepts learned so far.

 ### Day 7: 3 Nov 2017